galaxyproject/training-material/topics/metagenomics/tutorials/cami2-assembly/tutorial.md

 {: .comment}

-### Description of metrics
+# Assess the assembly outputs

-Several metrics are used to assess the quality of the assemblies.
+Several metrics are used to assess the quality of the assemblies:
 * **Genome fraction (%)**: % of reference bases covered by assembled contigs obtained by similarity-based mapping.
     * The total number of aligned bases in the reference, divided by the genome size.
 A base in the reference genome is counted as aligned if at least one contig has at least one alignment to this base.
 Contigs from repeat regions may map to multiple places, and thus may be counted multiple times in this quantity.
 * **Mismatches per 100 kbp**: number of mismatched bases in the contig-reference alignment (average per 100 kb).